Berlinale opens with a love letter to Fassbinder | DW | 10.02.2022

 Fassbinder portrayed in 'Enfant Terrible'

-It's no coincidence that Oskar Roehler has made a film based on episodes from Fassbinder's life, which will be released in Germany on May 28.
+It's no coincidence that Oskar Roehler has made a film based on episodes from Fassbinder's life, released in Germany in May 2020.
 The film, "Enfant Terrible," stars Oliver Masucci as the German director and focuses on Fassbinder's early years.

 Author: Jochen Kürten (cmb)